 The core aims of our San Bernardino employment law firm

 Stephen Danz & Associates is dedicated to helping only employees.
 Employment is the only type of law we practice.
-If employers interfere with your rights, our lawyers are read to help.
-We have the skills, resources, and skills to try your cases, meet the challenges defense lawyers present, and settle your cases when a fair result is obtained.
+If employers interfere with your rights, our lawyers are ready to help.
+We have the knowledge, resources, and skills to try your cases, meet the challenges presented by defense lawyers, and settle your cases when a fair result is obtained.

 Some of our San Bernardino employment law practice areas

 Our firm represents employees who are being treated improperly.
-We bring legal cases in the following types of cases.
+We bring legal defense in the following types of cases: